 What Results Can You Get On The Mediterranean Diet?

 Is this diet the best in the world?
-No, it’s not, there are several things that could be improved upon.
+No, it’s not.
+Several things could be improved upon.

-Is it better than our Standard American Diet, oh heck yes.
-There aren’t too many things that aren’t.
+Is it better than our standard American diet?
+Oh heck yes.

 People underestimate the importance of getting inflammation under control.
-We won’t go into it here, but just suffice in saying that it’s believed that low grade chronic inflammation is responsible for or an underlying factor in at least 90% to 95% of all chronic illnesses that the western world faces today.
+We won’t go into it here, but just suffice it to say that it’s believed that low-grade chronic inflammation is responsible for or an underlying factor in at least 90% to 95% of all chronic illnesses that the western world faces today.

-Studies have also shown that eating whole plant-based foods that are also associated with the Mediterranean diet can reduce the instances of heart attack and stroke by upwards of 80% to 90% and 70% respectively.
+Studies have also shown that eating whole plant-based foods associated with the Mediterranean diet can reduce the instances of heart attack and stroke by upwards of 80% to 90% and 70%, respectively.

 Weight Loss Results: